Nikola84ca/react-portfolio/README.md

 ## Credits

 I would like to thank all the teachers and TA of the EdX bootcamp for all the content provided and study materials.
-I found the information needed to implement the checkbox in the [www.npmjs.com](https://www.npmjs.com/package/inquirer) website.
-I also found fundamental information about the validation expressions, I researched online and found these useful articles on the [DEV](https://dev.to/bolouie/how-do-you-check-for-valid-email-input-3b3j) and [stack overflow](https://stackoverflow.com/questions/46155/how-can-i-validate-an-email-address-in-javascript?page=2&tab=scoredesc) websites.
-I then adapted them to my project to make sure the inputs from the users were correct.
+I found the information needed to create the React project and push/deploy it to git hub very helpful and detailed in this article on [www.github.com](https://github.com/gitname/react-gh-pages) website.
+I have found very useful information about how to install node and react on [www.pragimtech.com](https://www.pragimtech.com/blog/reactjs/install-reactjs/).

 ## Project Status and Upcoming Improvements

-The app is functional and easy to launch and use, the user can easily create the Team.html file and add all the descriptions and data needed for each team member needed.
-The next step will be to improve the web page created with a more user friendly html/css structure.
+The app is functional and easy to launch and use, and the website is easy to navigate and responsive.
+The theme is a bit dart and I plan a restyling soon to make it look fresher and more pleasent.

 ## Collaborations and Contributions

 I welcome all the brilliant coders out there to join me in this project.
 Join effort can result in a fundamental learning experience for a beginner coder like me, so feel free to reach out with tips and advice.
 If you want to contribute to this project, pull requests are welcome, but if you want to make major changes, please open an issue first so that we can discuss what you would like to change.
-You can contact me on my GitHub profile [HERE](https://github.com/Nikola84ca) and visit this project repository by clicking [HERE](https://github.com/Nikola84ca/Team-Profile-Generator).
+You can contact me on my GitHub profile [HERE](https://github.com/Nikola84ca) and visit this project repository by clicking [HERE](https://github.com/Nikola84ca/react-portfolio).

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)